 Evoking natural plant communities

 At heart, naturalistic planting aims to create plant combinations that evoke plant communities found in nature - like those shown here.
-Borrowing elements from a natural environment - a looseness and wildness, a rhythm of plant repetition within a coherent tapestry of forms - the end result gives a sense of immersion in something greater than ourselves.
+By borrowing elements from a natural environment - a looseness and wildness, a rhythm of plant repetition, a coherent tapestry of forms - naturalistic planting can give a sense of immersion in something greater than ourselves.

-As well as looking good, it fits with the way people want to live today.
-Robust plants that are suited to their location and associate to form a ground-covering community require little intervention - weeding, watering, fertilising, pest control.
-And at the same time they create many niches for wildlife.
+Robust plants that are suited to their location and form a ground-covering community require little intervention - weeding, watering, fertilising, pest control.
+At the same time they create many niches for wildlife.

 I have studied naturalistic planting under two of its leading exponents - Nigel Dunnett and Noel Kingsbury.
-It's an approach that recognises the environmental challenges facing us, in so far as it supports biodiversity, is not resource-intensive, and is resilient to changing climate conditions.
+I see it as the future for how we approach plants in our gardens, because it connects with the environmental challenges facing us - it supports biodiversity, is not resource-intensive, and is resilient to changing climate conditions.
+And it's beautiful.

 sunny meadow with geranium, knapweed, buttercup among tall flowering grasses